APLL-Intern-Challange-2026/document-extraction-template-repo/README.md

 * `/resumes`: Upload your resume here as a **PDF file**.
 * `/design`: Detailed documentation explaining your logic (Images, PDF, or Docx).
 * `README.md`: This is the file you are reading now
-* you can add more folders if you want but we suggest to use this folder structure to keep it uniform.
+* you can add more folders if you want, but we suggest to use this folder structure to keep it uniform.

 ---